rmatos-pg/Projeto/README.md

 # Backend Portfolio

-Repository containing backend services and APIs used as portfolio pieces.
+Repository containing backend services, APIs and ETL pipelines used as portfolio pieces.
 All projects apply production-oriented patterns: retry, timeout, idempotency where applicable, and Transactional Outbox for reliable event publishing.

-## Projects
+## Services

 | Project | Stack | Patterns |
 |---------|-------|----------|